 The Coastal Culture Trail links 3 award winning galleries in East Sussex with 18 miles of coastline.
 The trail encourages visitors to enjoy their stay in the area by supporting local businesses, sampling local food, taking sustainable transport and enjoying contemporary art.
-The trail was launched in 2013 with the support of East Sussex County Council and continues thanks to the support of our Funders.
+The trail was launched in 2013 with the support of East Sussex County Council, and in 2022 continues led by the De La Warr Pavilion in Bexhill.

 Towner Art Gallery